zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

  https://workers-airtable-form.signalnerve.workers.dev
 ```

-You'll notice that your function is deployed to a unique URL—for instance, `https://workers-airtable-form.signalnerve.workers.dev`.
+You will notice that your function is deployed to a unique URL—for instance, `https://workers-airtable-form.signalnerve.workers.dev`.
 This represents the first part of your front-end form's `action` attribute—the second part is the _path_ for our form handler, which is `/submit`.
 In your front-end UI, configure your `form` tag as seen below:

 ```html
 <form action="https://workers-airtable-form.signalnerve.workers.dev/submit" method="POST" class="...">
 <!-- The rest of your HTML form -->
 ```

-Once you've deployed your new form (we recommend [Cloudflare Pages](https://pages.dev) for that), you should be able to submit a new form submission, and see the value show up immediately in Airtable:
+Once you have deployed your new form (we recommend [Cloudflare Pages](https://pages.dev) for that), you should be able to submit a new form submission, and see the value show up immediately in Airtable:

 ![Example GIF of complete Airtable and serverless function integration](./example.gif)

 ## Conclusion

-With that, you've created a Workers serverless function that can accept form submissions, and persist them to Airtable.
-Along the way, we've learned how to parse form data, set up environment variables, and use the `fetch` API to make requests to external services outside of our Workers function.
+With that, you have created a Workers serverless function that can accept form submissions, and persist them to Airtable.
+Along the way, you have learned how to parse form data, set up environment variables, and use the `fetch` API to make requests to external services outside of our Workers function.

 You can find the source for this project—both the front-end UI, as well as the serverless function that communicates with Airtable—[on GitHub](https://github.com/signalnerve/workers-airtable-form).

-See what else you can build with Workers with some of our other tutorials below!
+See what else you can build with Workers with some of our other tutorials below.

 - [Build a Slackbot](https://developers.cloudflare.com/workers/tutorials/build-a-slackbot)
 - [Build a To-Do List Jamstack App](https://developers.cloudflare.com/workers/tutorials/build-a-jamstack-app)